 Green Sand or Dry Sand with 50% Clay is called as Loam Sand.

-- The process of making a cavity or mould in the compact sand is called as Moulding.
+- The process of making a cavity or mold in the compact sand is called as Moulding.

-- A material which possesses high refractoriness can be used for mould making.
-Thus, the mould making material can be metallic or non-metallic(sand).
+- A material which possesses high refractoriness can be used for mold making.
+Thus, the mold making material can be metallic or non-metallic(sand).

 - For Metallic Moulds, the common materials are Cast iron, mild steel, and alloy steels.

-- For Non-Metallic Moulds: Materials used are moulding sand, Plaster of Paris, silicon carbide, graphite, and ceramics.
+- For Non-Metallic Moulds: Materials used are molding sand, Plaster of Paris, silicon carbide, graphite, and ceramics.

-- Note: Out of all materials, the moulding sand is the most commonly utilized non-metallic moulding material because of its certain inherent properties namely refractoriness, high permeability, and workability along with good strength.
+- Note: Out of all materials, the molding sand is the most commonly utilized non-metallic molding material because of its certain inherent properties namely refractoriness, high permeability, and workability along with good strength.
 Moreover, it is also highly cheap and it is easily available.